claitz/AsteroidsCPP/README.md

 # Asteroids

-A clone of the classic Atari's Asteroids game.

-The game is being developed in C++ and [Raylib](https://github.com/raysan5/raylib).
+A clone of the classic Atari's Asteroids game, developed using C++ and the [Raylib](https://github.com/raysan5/raylib) library.

 ## Features